Build Your Own Spray Booth

 Learn more about the Square to Round Fan Adapter

 When we created the filter rack for our spray booth we used 24 gauge galvanized steel, we are aware that it won't be possible for most people to use this material.
 The filter rack can be made out of wood it could be the same plywood you use to build the booth.
 See below if you want to buy a Vent Works steel filter rack.

 Learn more about the Filter Rack

 We decided not to include internal lights in the booth itself, instead we used Plexiglas as the top panel.
 This way light would easily shine down into the booth and we would be able to quickly adjust the light depending on where we are and what we are doing.
 We recommend 1/8" to 1/4" Plexiglas, but you can use any translucent material.
 Local hardware stores should have something usable in stock but thickness, size, and materials may vary.
 We used a table saw to cut the material but a circular saw will work.
 Make sure to set the saw blade depth so it just clears the material or the material may split, crack, or chip.

 The spray booth used in this article was constructed using a Vent Works Filter Rack and Fan Mount Panel, but if you prefer you can make those parts yourself using wood.
-If you use wood for the fan mount panel, the end process that is shown in the Mounting the Dayton Blower 6FHX9 to the Fan Mount Panel video will be the same.
-You will have to create the panel, cut the hole, drill pilot holes in the panel and in the blower, get proper hardware and weather seal.
+If you do use wood for the fan mount panel you will have to create the panel, cut the hole, drill pilot holes in the panel and in the blower, get proper hardware and weather seal.

 Below are images of a booth built using the same plywood for the booth, filter frame, fan mount panel, and the top panel (instead of the Plexiglas).